C.J. Cron Player Props: Rockies vs. Brewers

 C.J.
 Cron At The Plate

-- Cron has picked up an RBI in seven games this year (28.0%), with two or more RBI in four of those contests (16.0%).
+- Cron has an RBI in seven of 26 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 10 games this year, with multiple runs four times.
+- He has scored in 38.5% of his games this season, with two or more runs scored in 15.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.